 Pay for bakers varies according to experience.

-- Unqualified bakers usually earn between minimum wage and $40,000 a year.
+- Unqualified bakers usually earn the minimum wage.

 - Bakers working in supervisory roles can earn up to $67,000.